nrawrx3/uknow/design.md

 calling some upstream service while servicing one or more incoming requests in parallel.
 This means if there 5 idle keep-alive conns present in the free list, we can use these to make 5 requests at most.
-If the situation arises where to make more than 5 requests in parallel, new conns, i.e. sockets have to be created to the host.
+If the situation arises where to make more than 5 requests in parallel, new conns, i.e. sockets have to be created for the host.
 Suppose that we have created 2 extra conns, so in total 7 conns are in use.
 After all of them return, only 5 will be kept (maybe in an MRU fashion) in the free list and the rest will be closed and returned to the OS.

 But in a synchronous app like uknow, you would usually and by that I mean 99% of the time, not make multiple parallel requests to the same host.
 So it doesn't make sense to keep a large pool of idle conns for any of the hosts.

-Client organism

-Maintains state regarding - whether it can respond or not.

-Yes some commands can be approved by the client itself.
-Should we think about this on a command by command basis?
-What about a challenge?

-That puts the admin in an executing-commands state.
-Every game-command is a state modifier.
-So it makes sense to route these through the admin.

 ## State machine